 How Can a Physical Therapist Help?

-Your child’s first physical therapy session will begin with a complete evaluation.
-Your child’s PT may:
+Your child's first physical therapy session will begin with a complete evaluation.
+Your child's physical therapist may:

 - Take a full medical history.
 They will ask questions about the mother's pregnancy and the child's birth and development (the age the child sat up, crawled, walked), the general health of the child, and the parents' concerns.

 - Assess the child's muscle strength, tone, flexibility, and balance.

 - Test the child's movement skills, such as skipping or walking in a straight line.

 - Screen for problems using their hands, vision, language skills, intellect, and other areas of development.

 - Refer you and your child to other health care providers as part of a team approach to address your child's needs.

 Physical therapists work with children with DCD to improve muscle strength, coordination, and balance.
 They also help them develop skills to improve their daily activities and quality of life.
 Your child's program may include treatments to: